Sleeps Like a Curse

 Sleeps Like a Curse is the second studio album by Australian band, The Panics.
 It was released on 8 August 2005 by littleBIGMAN Records.
 The album debuted and peaked at number 40 on the ARIA Charts, becoming the band's first charting album.

 At the J Award of 2005, the album was nominated for Australian Album of the Year.

-In May 2020, the album was re-released to streaming media.
+In May 2020, the album was re-issued to streaming services.
 Laffer said "Recorded in Sydney, this album began in Manchester, England.
 We had an apartment in this old building, and all the other dwellings were empty.
 We broke in to one and it was waterlogged and all that was left was a Yothu Yindi CD on the floor.
 Every day we ordered a black cab because it could fit all 5 of us and we would go to our rehearsal room in this Industrial Estate in Salford that no cab driver would agree to pick us up from, so we had to walk a few blocks, only this boxing gym was open.
 I think we stayed safe through being too strange to bother with."